abyzovlab/CNVpytor/examples/merging.md

 ```
 File joint.xlsx contains list Excel file with list of all calls merged over samples.

 Files joint.regions.0000.png to joint.regions.0047.png contain RD region plots for all 48 calls.
-This is example:
+This could be used for manual filtering of false positive calls.
+This is an example of generated plot:

 <img src="https://raw.githubusercontent.com/abyzovlab/CNVpytor/master/imgs/joint.regions.0017.png">